GWL22/DSS/project03-Hotel_Recommand/README.md

 - prepare: How much time they are prepared beforehand

 Finally, the target was changed 'hotel cluster' to 'is_package'.
+'is_package' can be predicted by DecisionTreeClassifier at 90%.

 The code file is '**DTC_find_package.py**'